Should I sign the back of my credit card?

 You should also be on the lookout for phishing scams that ask you to:

 - Open attachments.

 - Send money.

 Some credit cards come with built-in features and benefits designed to help protect against fraud.
 And those safeguards may go beyond basics like your personal identification number, or PIN, and card verification value number, or CVV number.

-Capital One’s credit cards, for example, may have available features like instant purchase notifications,1 fraud alerts, $0 fraud liability,2 card lock3 and Eno, your Capital One assistant.
-Eno can even create virtual card numbers to keep your actual card number under wraps when you check out online.4
+Capital One’s credit cards, for example, may have available features like instant purchase notifications, fraud alerts, $0 liability for unauthorized charges, card lock and Eno, your Capital One assistant.1 2 3 Eno can even create virtual card numbers to keep your actual card number under wraps when you check out online.4

 Staying on top of your reports and scores could help you catch signs of fraud like:

 - Unauthorized changes to your credit reports—like new accounts or addresses that aren’t yours.

 - Big, unexplained drops in your credit scores.